kylehakala/home-assistant.io/source/_integrations/zha.markdown

 - A Zigbee Coordinator requires a stable, local connection to its serial port interface without drops in communication with the Zigbee gateway application running on the host computer.
 - Serial protocols used by the Zigbee Coordinator do not have enough robustness, resilience, or fault tolerance to handle packet loss and latency delays that can occur over unstable connections.
 {% endcaution %}

-## Configuration requirements

-Be sure to connect a compatible radio module and restart Home Assistant before proceeding with configuration.

 {% include integrations/config_flow.md %}